This content has been machine translated dynamically.

 Authentication with Citrix Insight Services

-Re-authenticating with CIS could solve the issues of repeated failures to upload and failures to retrieve the Health Check analysis reports.
-To do this, perform the following steps.
+Reauthenticating with CIS might solve the issues of repeated failures to upload and failures to retrieve the Health Check analysis reports.
+To do this action, perform the following steps.

-- From the Tools menu, click on Health Check, and then click Edit Health Check settings.
+- From the Tools menu, click Health Check, and then click Edit Health Check settings.

 These credentials will be used to get a new authentication token which will be used in the future to upload the server status report and to retrieve analysis reports.